-Canadian Superior Energy Inc. last week upped the ante for shares of Canada Southern Petroleum, a small Canadian independent with production in British Columbia, the Yukon and Alberta and a relatively large acreage position in the Canadian Arctic Islands.
+Canadian Superior Energy Inc. on Monday upped the ante for the shares of Canada Southern Petroleum, a small Canadian independent with production in British Columbia, the Yukon and Alberta and a relatively large acreage position in the Canadian Arctic Islands.
 Petro-Canada already has a hostile takeover offer on the table but Canadian Superior raised that by 13%.
-Canada Southern's board, meanwhile, has urged its shareholders to take no action on the latest offer.
+Canada Southern’s board, meanwhile, has urged its shareholders to take no action on the latest offer.

 “In response to the May 15th unsolicited offer by Petro-Canada, Canada Southern initiated a process to solicit potential alternative transactions that would provide greater value to Canada Southern shareholders,” said Canada Southern Chairman Richard McGinity.
 “That process is active and ongoing.
 Canada Southern will evaluate the unsolicited offer announced today by Canadian Superior once formal offer documents have been filed and in the context of the process we have under way.
 We will make a recommendation to our shareholders in due course.”

-Canada Southern's board flatly rejected Petro-Canada's US$113 million (US$7.50 or C$8.26/share) offer, saying it undervalued the company's assets, particularly its Arctic Islands holdings, and came at a time when its shares were trading at a low point (see NGI, June 5).
+Canada Southern’s board flatly rejected Petro-Canada’s US$113 million (US$7.50 or C$8.26/share) offer, saying it undervalued the company’s assets, particularly its Arctic Islands holdings, and came at a time when its shares were trading at a low point (see Daily GPI, May 26).
 Nevertheless, Petro-Canada said it would stick with its initial offer.

 Canadian Superior is offering about US$8.48, or C$9.35/share, including 2.75 of its shares and C$2.50 in cash for each outstanding share of Canada Southern.